 A bed that we would considered tied with WinkBed is Saatva, which actually happens to share a lot of the same characteristics.
 It too has dual coil layers, is available in three firmness options, and has a big fluffy pillow top (actually a Euro top).
 Saatva is even more affordable than WinkBed, but it doesn’t come with free returns and WinkBed has the longer warranty (lifetime vs 15 years).
 The decision is yours.
 Both beds are worth your consideration.

-Avocado very well could be the most popular natural mattress in the world, let alone online.
+Avocado very well could be the most popular natural and organic mattress in the world, let alone online.
 And we can totally understand why.
-The bed is clearly built to a higher standard and uses various organic and natural materials such as organic cotton and natural latex.
+The bed is clearly built to a higher standard and uses various organic and natural materials such as organic certified cotton and latex.
 It also has 8″ steel coils for its foundation, which means it’s bouncy, responsive, and extra supportive.

 By default Avocado is not a pillow top mattress, but you can add one.
 It costs more (in some cases $500 more), but we think it’s the way to go since it takes the bed from being truly firm to about a medium-firm, and therefore opens it up to other sleeping positions.